Neoteroi/BlackSheep-Docs/docs/getting-started.md

 general concepts presented here apply to any kind of web framework:

 - server side routing
-- handling of query strings and route parameters
+- handling query strings and route parameters
-- handling of requests and responses
+- handling requests and responses

-The next page will describe a more articulated scenario, including handling of HTML views on the server side, serving static files, and more.
+The next page will describe a more articulated scenario, including handling HTML views on the server side, serving static files, and more.

 - [Getting started with the MVC project template](../mvc-project-template/)